How to Fly a Remote Control Plane

 - Keep fingers, clothes and hair well away from the propeller.

-- If you’re in the local park be extra aware of your surroundings and let those near you know what you’re doing.
+- Make sure you’re flying away from buildings and houses – you don’t want to be crashing into a chimney or TV antenna!
+If you’re in the local park, be extra aware of your surroundings and let those near you know what you’re doing.

 - If you see another remote control plane operator nearby make sure they’re not using the same radio frequency as you.
 This could lead to serious accidents.